Constant-Envelope ISAC via FM-OFDM: Analytical Framework and Receiver Design: RADAR PROCESSING

 \section{RADAR PROCESSING}

 This section presents range and velocity estimation for the proposed \ac{FM-OFDM} sensing receiver.
-The derivations build on Section~\ref{sec:fmofdm_io_main}, using matched filtering in fast time and phase-based Doppler estimation in slow time.
+The derivations build on Sections \ref{sec:fmofdm_io_main} and \ref{sec:mod_index}, using matched filtering in fast time and phase-based Doppler estimation in slow time.